 JUSTICE, LAW, MERCY, & GRACE

-Mercy is a condition in which a personal being has the inclination to punish an offender under his power, and refrains.
+Mercy is a condition in which a personal being has the power to punish an offender under his power, and refrains.
 If the offender doesn't deserve punishment, mercy is just.
 If the offender deserves punishment, mercy is unjust.
 Just mercy is a counterbalance to law; unjust mercy is a counterbalance to justice.
 Once again, there will be exceptional cases in which just mercy produces bad results & v.v.

 Grace is commonly defined as undeserved favor.
 By this definition, it is unjust.
 This does not necessarily mean it is bad.
-The good/badness of an act can be evaluated according to its intent or according to its result.
+The good/badness of an act can be evaluated according to its intent or according to its results.
 Intent and result are separate categories.
 Undeserved favor may well be motivated by good intentions, but its results may as easily be bad as good.
-The recipient will be in a state of debt to the donor, which may benefit the donor, but does not promote justice unless the recipient pays back.
+The recipient of grace will be in a state of debt to the donor, which may benefit the donor, but does not promote justice unless the recipient pays back.

 If grace is defined as favor which is not legally required, it is ethically neutral.

 Favor may be deserved, but not legally required.
 In this case grace is just.

 Perfect universal justice, even if theoretically possible, is self-annihilating.
 Even if everyone has exactly what he deserves, some people will desire better than what they have.
 If a person doesn't like having what he deserves, though he doesn't deserve the opportunity to get better than he deserves, he deserves the opportunity to deserve better than he has.
 To deny him this opportunity would be unjust.
 The only way he can deserve better than he has is to dish out some undeserved favor.
 As soon as he does that, the justice balance is upset.
 This is not to say that we should give up the effort to achieve perfect justice.
 The fact that it is an unstable state of affairs does not negate its value.
 All life is unstable.